CJVisser/Zabbix-Dashboard-Gauge/README.md

 ## Prerequisites
 * Zabbix 6.0.1
-* Linux binaries: patch, date, grep, cut, date, bash
+* Linux binaries: patch, grep, tar, cut, date, bash

 ## Install
-1. Download gauge-installer and the patch file for your Zabbix release
+1. Download _gauge-installer_ and the patch file for your Zabbix release
-2. As root, run _gauge-installer_, follow the prompts, and complete a successful install
+2. As root, ```./gauge-installer``` and complete a successful install
 3. Restart your web server

 ## Working with Patches